philiplinden/yahs/docs/devlog.md

 I got the app to compile and run with the CRT shader.
 The screen is bent as expected, but nothing appears in the frame.
 I'm not sure why.

+I'm getting a lot better at Bevy.
+It takes much less time to make new components, systems, Uis, etc. I'm also getting faster at finding and fixing bugs too.

+Added togglable performance Ui.

 ## 2024-11-28